crowl0gic/ffmpeg-nvidia/README.md

 Don't install the .deb files that are provided by Debian for Bullseye.
 This applies to the graphics driver and Cuda toolkit.

-Stay away from the Cuda toolkit .deb that is provided by NVIDIA.
+Avoid the Cuda toolkit .deb that is provided by NVIDIA.
 I suspect that this was actually intended for Ubuntu, as it doesn't work with Debian.
 I ran into some weird issues where it either didn't do anything, partially installed the Cuda 12.1 libraries, caused some library collision errors, and (finally) wouldn't uninstall cleanly and broke my apt.
 I did a fresh installation of Debian to resolve that.

 As of 4/1/2023, you will need:
 * Nvidia graphics driver v5.30+ for Cuda 12 and the toolkit